Job Tips for People Over 40

 As a 40+ job-seeker, you must take special care in crafting your resume.
 While you never want to lie or exaggerate on your resume, you can take steps to de-emphasize your age.
 For example, remove dates of graduation from high school or college and any work history from more than 15 years in the past.
 You can also use industry buzzwords to show that your knowledge is up to date.
 These resume tips for older workers provide some additional tips and tricks to help you downplay your age and highlight your years of experience.

 Networking Tips for Older Workers

 Networking is a key way to expand your circle of contacts and learn about job opportunities.
-The key to effective networking is to focus on what you can do for others rather than focusing on yourself.
-We asked career experts across the country for their best networking tips for older workers.
+The key to effective networking is to focus on what work you can do to assist others rather than focusing on yourself.
+Career experts across the country were interviewed for their best networking tips for older workers.
 One recommendation is to set a goal of attending one or two professional or networking events per week.
 Another is to perform a reverse LinkedIn search to connect with employees of firms that you would like to work for.

 Interview Tips for Older Workers

 You may be happy to land an interview in today's competitive job market, but the job search does not end there: You must wow employers and explain why you are a perfect fit for the position.
 If you are over 40, ageism can sometimes hinder an interviewer's perception and your chances during an interview.
 These interview tips for older workers show you how you can stand out from the large pool of younger workers.
 They include emphasizing your interest in the job and assuring the interviewer that you are committed for a reasonable period of time and not just for the short term.

 The 40+ Job Search: Tips from the Experts